Vancouver Island Photo Workshop

 Since we are photographing so much along the coast and inland streams, we highly recommend each participant bring a pair of waders (hip or chest).
 If you don't want to bring waders, knee-high muck boots are second best.
 A sturdy tripod is a must for photographing the coast!

 Spring temperatures are usually pretty mild, but it can be chilly on the coast, so make sure you bring a warm layer.
-It can rain a lot, so make sure you bring a rain jacket and rain cover for your backpack.
+Rain is always a possibility, so have a rain jacket and rain cover for your backpack.
 An umbrella can come in handy, especially if we are shooting in light rain.
 Please see the gear list further down.

 Pricing - 6 Days